 But what’s more, Sine and Anne Marie may have been more than half-sisters, for each was the other’s only sister, and there’s this: when Sine was pregnant and living with Ane Marie, Ane Marie was pregnant too.
 And both sisters appear to have left the area soon thereafter.
 Remarkably, Ane Marie’s only daughter (that we know of), was born only nine days after Grandpa.
 Her name was Sofie Kirstine Andersen.
 Could she have been close enough to Grandpa for him to call her his “sister”?
 This may be further evidence that Sine and Ane Marie were very close.

-Though Grandpa left Denmark as late as 1915 and corresponded with his mother (as late as 1963) and maybe even a “sister” as late as 1966 (the year of his stroke), nevertheless we have no evidence that Dad has cousins or second cousins living in Denmark.
+Though Grandpa left Denmark in Autumn 1915 and corresponded with his mother (as late as 1963) and maybe even a “sister” as late as 1966 (the year of his stroke), nevertheless we have no evidence that Dad has cousins or second cousins living in Denmark.
 This is little better than what we can guess of Mom’s relatives in Sweden.

 We’ve located these five records referring to “Jensine Rasmussen”: